PhilippMDoerner/nimstoryfont-gui/README.md

 11. Spells
 12. Quotes

+Beyond that it contains the following features:

+1. A visual graph representation of Characters, Organizations, Locations and Items using an interactive d3js graph

+It is multi-tenant, therefore can house multiple campaigns side-by-side.
+Permissions are handled on a per-campaign basis where campaign-admins can add/remove users from campaigns.

 # Storybook and Architecture

 This re-built frontend includes a storybook for individual components.
 It now follows atomic-design principles as well as the smart-dumb component architecture.
 All pages are represented via templates, made up of organisms, molecules and atoms.
 All of them are representational "dumb" components.